 Full frame sensors are 36×24mm (1.0× crop factor).
 APS-C sensors are approximately 23.5×15.6mm (1.5× for Nikon/Sony, 1.6× for Canon).
 Micro Four Thirds sensors are 17.3×13mm (2.0× crop factor).
 One-inch sensors are 13.2×8.8mm (2.7× crop factor).
 Smartphone sensors vary widely but typically have crop factors between 5× and 7×.

-Wide-angle lenses (below 35mm on full frame) capture a broad field of view and are ideal for landscapes, architecture, and interiors.
+Wide-angle lenses (below 35mm on full frame) capture a broad field of view and are ideal for settings, architecture, and interiors.
 Telephoto lenses (above 70mm) have a narrow field of view and high magnification, making them perfect for sports, wildlife, and portraits.
 Normal lenses (40-60mm) fall between the two and approximate natural human perspective.

 Embed on Your Website